Kenneth Johnson

 Dr. Johnson has published a book and more than 250 articles, reports and papers.
 His peer-reviewed publications have appeared in leading academic journals.
 He is also sought after for his expertise and ability to explain demographic information to a broad audience both by policy groups and by the media.
 His research has been funded by grants from the National Institutes of Health, National Science Foundation, U.S. Department of Agriculture, U.S. Forest Service, and the National Aeronautics and Space Administration.
 He received his doctorate in sociology and demography from the University of North Carolina, Chapel Hill, and his undergraduate training at the University of Michigan.

-Dr. Johnson is an Andrew Carnegie Fellow awarded by the Andrew Carnegie Corporation to advance research in the social sciences and humanities.
+Dr. Johnson is an Andrew Carnegie Fellow awarded by the Andrew Carnegie Corporation to scholars identified as among the country's most creative thinkers to advance research in the social sciences and humanities.
 Dr. Johnson has also been honored by the University of New Hampshire, which named him the Class of 1940 Professor for his excellence in interdisciplinary research and teaching.
 He has also received UNH's Faculty Excellence in Research Award and a a UNH Faculty Scholar award based on the quality, originality and significance of his scholarly work.
 In addition, he received the UNH Faculty Excellence in Research Silver Medal for Sustainability Research.
 The Rural Sociological Society also honored him with its Excellence in Research award.

 Research Interests